mifraser/mifraser.github.io/_posts/2019-03-03-git-tagging-and-versioning.md

 ### Removing/Replacing a Git tag

-What if you made an error and want to re-tag?
+Optional: What if you made an error and want to re-tag?
 For example we added a tag "v0.1" and want to replace it with "0.1.0"?

 {% highlight shell %}
 $ git branch